Jack-C-Lloyd/weather/README.md

 ## Exercise

 Currently, `weather-avg` only supplies average values for temperature records.
 Extend this service to return average values for humidity, wind speed and wind direction.
-You will need to add a token to the endpoints to specify which type of value is required, e.g. adding an extra paremeter that must be one of `TE`, `HU`, `WS` or `WD`.
+You will need to add a token to the endpoints to specify which type of value is required, e.g. adding an extra paremeter after the `<locid>` that must be one of `TE`, `HU`, `WS` or `WD`.
 You will also need to extend the helper methods `recordsToAverage` and `averageForRange`.
 Remember to set the `TYPE` field in the instance of `Average` before returning it.